Forrester Wave™ and New Wave™ Vendor Review Policy

 - The research director (RD).
 If a disagreement between the analyst and the vendor arises during a Forrester Wave™ or New Wave™ and cannot be resolved to the satisfaction of both parties, the vendor may escalate the issue to the research director responsible for that Forrester Wave.

-It is Forrester’s policy, for the sake of the integrity and fairness of the Forrester Wave process to all participating vendors, that Forrester’s C-level executives, account managers, and other employees not mentioned above will refrain from becoming involved in escalations.
-If contacted by a vendor with an escalation request, they will redirect the communication back to the RD responsible for the Forrester Wave in question, as outlined above.
+Forrester strives to treat all vendors equally during the Wave process, regardless of a vendor’s commercial relationship with Forrester.
+It is Forrester’s policy, for the sake of the integrity and fairness of the Forrester Wave process to all participating vendors, that Forrester’s C-level executives, account managers, and other employees not mentioned above will refrain from becoming involved in the overall Wave process, including escalations.
+If contacted by a vendor with a request, they will redirect the communication back to the research team responsible for the Forrester Wave in question.